 Any person who reads even one skincare article by a brand often finds themselves going into the store and buying that product, knowing full well what it is for, what and how it’s going to work, and how to use it.
 The content is even doing a service to all the dermatologists and estheticians in the area, as more and more people and mainlining them, looking for answers they didn’t find on the web.

-That is how a healthcare content pushes the patients to engage and communicate with the healthcare experts, who in turn are more than glad to have patients who understand how skincare works and is not just a miraculous phenomenon that happens overnight.
+That is how a healthcare content pushes the patients to engage and communicate with the healthcare experts.
+They, in turn are more than glad to have patients who understand how skincare works and is not just a miraculous phenomenon that happens overnight.

 Healthcare industry has finally come to the realization that consumers don’t need sales pitch when it comes to their health.
 As long as they are offering value they are earning trusts and contributing towards better communication.